jordymeow/ai-engine/readme.txt

 * **Editor Assistant**: An AI sidebar in the post editor that can read, rewrite, insert, and rearrange your content blocks through chained function calls.
 * **Realtime Audio**: Voice-based conversations on OpenAI's GA Realtime API, with the latest voice reasoning capabilities.
 * **Statistics & Usage Control**: Track usage, set limits per role, and monitor costs.
-* **Extra MCP Tools**: Adds plugin, theme, database, Polylang, and WooCommerce management to the MCP server.
+* **Extra MCP Tools**: Adds plugin, theme, database, Polylang, WPML, and WooCommerce management to the MCP server.
+* **Models API**: Let coding agents and OpenAI-compatible apps use your site's AI models with one key, with usage tracked in Insights.
 * **Priority Support**: Get faster help from the Meow Apps team.

 == Why AI Engine? ==